February 4, 2020

 For example, I was recently working through this exercise with a pastor, and through our conversation, we uncovered that the people in his target market were busy, working parents who were stretched for margin and family time, yet their families meant everything to them.
 They dealt with long commutes, packed weekends full of sports and family obligations and by the time Sunday mornings rolled around, they were tired…and mostly just dreading Mondays.

-Based on what we were learning about our avatar, we decided that some our outreach content should revolve around (quick! easy!) activities, lessons and studies that families can do together.
+Based on what we were learning about our audience, we decided that some our outreach content should revolve around (quick! easy!) activities, lessons and studies that families can do together.
 We needed to put 15-minute family devotions and Bible lessons into parents’ hands so they felt like they had the tools they needed to talk to their children about Jesus, and they had the support of a local pastor.

 That’s right – in our over-communicated-to world, blanket statements simply end up feeling bland and generic.
 We desire to be spoken to directly, to be understood, and to share our stories with people we believe will understand them.
-Defining our avatar, and getting narrow in our focus actually has a way of speaking to the hearts of the people you’re trying to reach in an authentic and real way, helping your outreach to be more effective.
+Defining our audience, and getting narrow in our focus actually has a way of speaking to the hearts of the people you’re trying to reach in an authentic and real way, helping your outreach to be more effective.

-Free Worksheet: Outreach Avatar
+Free Worksheet: Audience Persona

 I’ve designed a profiling worksheet that can help congregations define and discover their target avatar.
 Click here to download the worksheet.